AqwamCreates/DataPredict/docs/API/Models/NaiveBayes.md

 #### Parameters:

-* predictedValue: A value that is predicted by the model.
+* featureMatrix: A value that is predicted by the model.

-* probability: The probability of predicted value.
+* returnOriginalOutput: The probability of predicted value.

 #### Returns: